naferx/akka-stream-checkpoint/docs/src/main/paradox/introduction.md

 Whilst Akka Streams doesn't currently provide a comprehensive solution to these issues, it exposes a low-level API that allows to perform custom actions when _push_ and _pull_ signals are sent to a stage.
 This library leverages this API.
-For more details on this, check out [this section](akka-docs:/stream/stream-customize.html) of the Akka Streams documentation.
+For more details on this, check out @extref[this section](akka-docs:/stream/stream-customize.html) of the Akka Streams documentation.

 ## What this library does